Fitch Affirms Sumitomo Life at 'A'; Outlook Stable

 decline below 700% for a sustained period

-- A rise in financial leverage over 25% on a sustained period
+- A rise in financial leverage to over 25% on a sustained period

 - Decline in profitability for a prolonged period